viniciusvasti/my-personal-website/posts/kafka-consumer-configs.md

 ## Important Configs for a Consumer

 ### group.id
-If you want more than one instance of a consumer service, all the instances needs to have the same `group.id` to be considered as one unique consumer by the server.
+If you want more than one instance of a consumer service, all the instances need to have the same `group.id` to be considered as one unique consumer by the server.
 There is no default for this config.
-If you don't set it and 2 instances of the same consumer are running, both of them will receive each message on topics they are subscribed.
+If you don't set it and 2 instances of the same consumer are running, both of them will receive each message on topics they are subscribed to.

 ### fetch.max.bytes
-As well as Producers attempts to send messages in batches, consumers fetches messages in batches.
+As well as Producers attempt to send messages in batches, consumers fetch messages in batches.
-This config sets up the maximum size of a batch that the server should respond to consumer request.
+This config sets up the maximum size of a batch that the server should respond to consumer requests.
-However, consumer performs multiple fetches in parallel, so this config doesn't define the throughput.
+However, the consumer performs multiple fetches in parallel, so this config doesn't define the throughput.
-Also, there are configs on broker level related to the size of these batches.
+Also, there are configs on the broker level related to the size of these batches.
 `Default: 52428800` (50 mebibytes)

 ### fetch.min.bytes
 This config sets up the minimum size of batches that the server should respond to consumer's fetch requests.
-If that isn't sufficient data for it, the server will await for new messages.
+If that isn't sufficient data for it, the server will await new messages.
-A value of 1 byte (default), means that server responds fetch requests as soon as possible.
+A value of 1 byte (default), means that the server responds to fetch requests as soon as possible.
 A higher value can increase throughput.
 Latency would be a trade-off.
-Also, for not letting the consumer starves while awaiting new messages to achieve this batch size, `fetch.max.wait.ms` defines the maximum time for this awaiting.
+Also, for not letting the consumer starve while awaiting new messages to achieve this batch size, `fetch.max.wait.ms` defines the maximum time for this awaiting.
 `Default: 1`

 ### fetch.max.wait.ms